openmedlab/Axon-Seg/README.md

 ### **Training**

 Our model trains all U-Net configurations in a 5-fold cross-validation.
-This enables the model to determine the postprocessing and ensembling (see next step) on the training dataset.
+This enables the model to determine the postprocessing and ensembling on the training dataset.
 Training models is done with the `nnUNet_train` command.
 The general structure of the command is:

 ```bash